Calculus: Differential calculus

 Differential calculus is the study of the definition, properties, and applications of the derivative of a function.
 The process of finding the derivative is called differentiation.
 Given a function and a point in the domain, the derivative at that point is a way of encoding the small-scale behavior of the function near that point.
 By finding the derivative of a function at every point in its domain, it is possible to produce a new function, called the derivative function or just the derivative of the original function.
 In formal terms, the derivative is a linear operator which takes a function as its input and produces a second function as its output.
 This is more abstract than many of the processes studied in elementary algebra, where functions usually input a number and output another number.
 For example, if the doubling function is given the input three, then it outputs six, and if the squaring function is given the input three, then it outputs nine.
 The derivative, however, can take the squaring function as an input.
 This means that the derivative takes all the information of the squaring function—such as that two is sent to four, three is sent to nine, four is sent to sixteen, and so on—and uses this information to produce another function.
 The function produced by differentiating the squaring function turns out to be the doubling function.

 In more explicit terms the "doubling function" may be denoted by g(x) = 2x and the "squaring function" by f(x) = x^{2}.
 The "derivative" now takes the function f(x), defined by the expression "x^{2}", as an input, that is all the information—such as that two is sent to four, three is sent to nine, four is sent to sixteen, and so on—and uses this information to output another function, the function g(x) = 2x, as will turn out.

 In Lagrange's notation, the symbol for a derivative is an apostrophe-like mark called a prime.
 Thus, the derivative of a function called f is denoted by f′, pronounced "f prime" or "f dash".
 For instance, if f(x) = x^{2} is the squaring function, then f′(x) = 2x is its derivative (the doubling function g from above).

-If the input of the function represents time, then the derivative represents change with respect to time.
-For example, if f is a function that takes a time as input and gives the position of a ball at that time as output, then the derivative of f is how the position is changing in time, that is, it is the velocity of the ball.
+If the input of the function represents time, then the derivative represents change concerning time.
+For example, if f is a function that takes time as input and gives the position of a ball at that time as output, then the derivative of f is how the position is changing in time, that is, it is the velocity of the ball.

-If a function is linear (that is, if the graph of the function is a straight line), then the function can be written as y = mx + b, where x is the independent variable, y is the dependent variable, b is the y-intercept, and:
+If a function is linear (that is if the graph of the function is a straight line), then the function can be written as y = mx + b, where x is the independent variable, y is the dependent variable, b is the y-intercept, and: